Navigating the Dashboard

 - Declined – This status should be used when you are not planning to return records.
 If you receive a request that you cannot (or do not want to) fulfill, you can choose to decline the request.
 Using the “Update Status” button, you can manually change the status to Declined.
 The system will prompt you for a reason before changing the status.

-- Cancelled – This status should be used when the requester no longer wants the information.
-If you have received a request and then later heard from the requester that they no longer need the information (for any reason), you can use the “Update Status” button to manually change the status to Cancelled.
+- Cancelled – This status should be used when the requestor no longer wants the information.
+If you have received a request and then later heard from the requestor that they no longer need the information (for any reason), you can use the “Update Status” button to manually change the status to Cancelled.
 The system will prompt you for a reason before changing the status.

 Other Things to Know